Last updated and effective: Dec 12, 2022

 If you have any questions or requests, including any requests to exercise your legal rights as a data subject, please contact the DPCP using the details set out below.

 You have the right to lodge a complaint at any time to a competent supervisory authority on data protection matters, such as in particular the supervisory authority in the place of your habitual residence or your place of work.
-In the case of Malta, this is the Office of the Information and Data Protection Commissioner (the “IDPC”) (https://idpc.org.mt).
+For example, in Malta, this is the Office of the Information and Data Protection Commissioner (the “IDPC”) (https://idpc.org.mt).
 We would, however, appreciate the opportunity to deal with your concerns before you approach the supervisory authority, so please contact us in the first instance.

 Our Website and/or Services may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy notices, statements or policies.